OAXFoundation/OpenANXToken/SecurityAudit.md

     // ------------------------------------------------------------------------
     // Owner can initiate transfer of contract to a new owner
     // ------------------------------------------------------------------------
-    // BK Ok - only owner
-    function transferOwnership(address _newOwner) onlyOwner {
+    // BK Ok - Only the current owner can propose a new owner function transferOwnership(address _newOwner) onlyOwner {
         newOwner = _newOwner;
     }